bienflorencia/cdbu/content/en/project/tetrapods/index.md

 | Mammalia | 3,915 | 117 | 1,687 (43.1) | 1,122 (28.7) |
 | Total | 69,380 | 673 |  |  |

 ## The dataset is available at our Zenodo repository
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2650169.svg)](https://doi.org/10.5281/zenodo.2650169)

-The database may continue to be updated with new records periodically; check the Zenodo repository for the latest version
+The database may continue to be updated with new records periodically; check the Zenodo repository for the latest version.

 ### **If you use this data, plese cite:**
 Grattarola F, Botto G, da Rosa I, Gobel N, González E, González J, Hernández D, Laufer G, Maneyro R, Martínez-Lanfranco J, Naya D, Rodales A, Ziegler L, Pincheira-Donoso D (2019) Biodiversidata: An Open-Access Biodiversity Database for Uruguay.
 Biodiversity Data Journal 7: e36226. https://doi.org/10.3897/BDJ.7.e36226